check-spelling/zephyr/boards/riscv/opentitan_earlgrey/doc/index.rst

 The OpenTitan Earl Grey chip is a low-power secure microcontroller that is designed for several use cases requiring hardware security.
-The `OpenTitan Github`_ page contains HDL code, utilities, and documentation relevant to the chip.
+The `OpenTitan GitHub`_ page contains HDL code, utilities, and documentation relevant to the chip.

 Hardware